B.Sc (2006) University of Ioannina, Greece

 Ambizione Energy Grant, Team Leader at EPFL, Sion Switzerland (2016)

-Kyriakos obtained his PhD degree in materials chemistry at the University of Liverpool, UK, in one of the world-leading groups in design, synthesis and characterization of porous materials under the supervision of Prof. Matthew J. Rosseinsky, FRS, and co-supervision of Prof. Darren Bradshaw.
-His PhD thesis was based on the rational design of open porous metal-organic framework (MOFs) for advanced applications.
-Upon completion of his PhD thesis, he was awarded with the prestigious Marie-Curie individual fellowship to work at the Catalan Institute of Nanoscience and Nanotechnology, ICN2, in Barcelona and collaborate with Prof. Daniel Maspoch.
-He chose to apply his synthetic background in surface chemistry and investigate the growth of MOFs on surfaces using several methods such as nanolithography and inkjet printing, and study how the miniaturization of MOFs at the nanoscale regime can affect their properties and investigate their potential as drug carriers.
-In 2015, he moved at EPFL Valais in Sion as a Senior Scientist within the Laboratory of Molecular Simulation led by Prof. Berend Smit.
-Since September 2015, he leads a synthetic team of highly motivated chemists, physicists and engineers, and his team’s interests are based on the design and synthesis of MOFs, named as SIONs, for carbon capture and separation, hydrogen generation, capture of hazardous molecules such as ammonia and iodine and for sensing applications.
+I obtained my Ph.D. degree in materials chemistry at the University of Liverpool, UK.
+My Ph.D. thesis was based on the rational design of porous metal-organic framework (MOFs) for advanced applications.
+Upon completion of my Ph.D. thesis, I was awarded the prestigious Marie Curie individual fellowship to work at the Catalan Institute of Nanoscience and Nanotechnology, ICN2, in Barcelona, Spain.
+I chose to apply his synthetic background in surface chemistry and investigate the growth of MOFs on surfaces using several methods such as nanolithography and inkjet printing, and study how the miniaturization of MOFs at the nanoscale regime can affect their properties and investigate their potential as drug carriers.
+In 2015, I moved to EPFL Valais in Sion, Switzerland, as a team leader and started my independent research career.
+My team’s interests were/are based on the design and synthesis of porous MOFs for carbon capture and separation, hydrogen generation, the capture of hazardous molecules such as ammonia and iodine and for sensing applications.

-The research in Kyriakos’ group is highly interdisciplinary, and our projects lie at the interface of inorganic chemistry, chemical engineering, materials science, nanotechnology and device fabrication.
-The biggest excitement of our projects lies on the design, synthesis and solid-state characterization of novel MOFs, where new functionality arises depending on how the atoms are arranged in 3-dimesions.
-Once the structure-to-property is elucidated, these materials will be integrated on devices and tested towards real-world applications.
+Within my Materials Discovery Laboratory at OSU, we envision to develop design-strategies for the discovery of new MOF materials for energy, environmental and sensing applications.
+The research in my lab is highly interdisciplinary, and our projects lie at the interface of inorganic chemistry, chemical engineering, materials science, physics, nanotechnology, and device fabrication.
+The biggest excitement of our projects lies in the generation of MOF materials, where new functionality arises depending on how the atoms are arranged in 3-dimensions.
+Once we elucidate their structure-to-property relationship, we plan to integrate them on surfaces, generate devices and test them towards real-world applications.

 Research Page: https://stylianou.chem.oregonstate.edu/